johnhunter/om/README.md

 * Recursive methods to access element classname and style properties.
 * Aliasing existing DOM query methods (makes no attempt to normalise browsers)

+The framework is organised in a single `om` global object.
+If a global property with this name already exists then the framework falls back to the name `jhi_om`.

 If the framework does not provide the functionality you need then you should consider using fuller featured frameworks such as [jQuery](http://jquery.com/) or [XUI](http://xuijs.com/).

 ## Use ##